-People visiting your site may end up checking out your services and many of them might get in touch with you for the same.
+People visiting your site may end up checking out your law practice, and many of them might get in touch with you for the same.
 Additionally, you can promote your services through your blog content and generate even more leads.

 Finally, if you consistently share good content, those interested in learning more about legal stuff may be inclined to register for your subscriber list.
 This would instantly turn them into leads.

-For example, note how Pardo Jackson Gainsburg, PL has included a blog on which they share helpful content regularly to attract and engage potential clients.
+For example, note how Pardo Jackson Gainsburg, PL has included a blog on which they share helpful content regularly to attract and engage prospective clients.

 Image via Pardo Jackson Gainsburg, PL

-As mentioned above, you need to structure your website well to ensure a smooth browsing experience for your visitors.
+As mentioned above, you need to structure your website well to ensure a smooth browsing experience for your visitors, one of the law firm SEO ranking factors.
 But just like the entire website, you need to take into consideration the experience that each page of the site provides visitors with.